All Episodes

 Back in just a sec.

-Talk about the Selwyn Duke piece, also on the American Spectator great website today on the uh illegal immigration stuff, Selwyn Duke, uh, talking about why they won't assimilate.
+Talk about the Selwyn Duke piece, also on the American Spectator, great website today on the illegal immigration stuff.

-And there's one key paragraph here.
+And there's one key paragraph.

-The whole thing is good, but the one key paragraph traditionally, Americans never relied on government to achieve most of their goals, and ensuring assimilation was no exception.
+Traditionally, comma, Americans never relied on government to achieve most of their goals, and ensuring assimilation was no exception.

-Many years ago, For instance, if a person insisted on dressing like an advertisement for the middle ages, didn't learn the language or sought to impose strange beliefs in the workplace, he would have been fired or not hired in the first place.
+Many years ago, for instance, if a person insisted on dressing like an advertisement for the Middle Ages, didn't learn the language, or sought to impose strange beliefs in the workplace, he would have been fired or not hired in the first place.

 This enforcement of tradition through individual initiative is what almost every non-Western country doesn't make sense.